 - For Resource group, create a new one and give it a unique name.

 - Select the Location to use for your storage account.

 - Check Pin to dashboard and click Create to create your storage account.

 After your storage account is created, it is pinned to the dashboard.
 Click on it to open it.
-Under SETTINGS, click Access keys.
-Select a key and copy the CONNECTION STRING to the clipboard, then paste it into Notepad for later use.
+Under Settings, click Access keys.
+Select the primary key and copy the associated Connection string to the clipboard, then paste it into a text editor for later use.

 At this point, you can run this application.
 It creates its own file to upload and download, and then cleans up after itself by deleting everything at the end.

 Navigate to your application directory and run the application with the